jhucsf/fall2021/assign/assign06.md

 **Assignment type**: Pair (you may work with one partner, or do the assignment individually)

+*Update 11/30*: Made it clear that this assignment does not have milestones

 ## Overview

 In this assignment you will make your `calcServer` program from [Assignment 5](assign05.html)